mikesmallhelp/wacat/README.md

 - Detects error messages on web pages using AI
   - This is an optional feature and requires an OpenAI API key
 - Generates AI-driven content for input fields
-  - This is an optional feature and requires an OpenAI API key
+  - Optional feature requiring an OpenAI API key
-- Can generate invalid or broken content for input fields
+  - Supports generating invalid or broken input content
-  - Uses the OpenAI API if an API key is available; otherwise, wacat generates content independently
 - Detects HTTP errors (e.g., HTTP 500 errors) between the browser and server
 - Detects errors in the browser's console log
 - Detects user-defined error messages on web pages